Risk Assessing

 Course Details

-- Delivery: Face-to-face in-house, or remote via Zoom or Teams
+- Delivery: Face-to-face in-house, or remote via Zoom or Microsoft Teams

-- Validity: Refresher recommended periodically or in line with organisational policy
+- Validity: No fixed legal renewal period.
+Refresher recommended periodically or in line with organisational policy.

-This course is for anyone who carries out, contributes to or signs off on risk assessments as part of their role.
-That includes:
+This course is for anyone who carries out, contributes to, or ‘signs off’ risk assessments as part of their role, in any sector.

 - Managers and supervisors